 Soaking your luffa sponges with the skin on should soften and loosen the skin, making peeling much easier.

 After you’ve removed all of your seeds and peeled your luffa sponge rinse all the sap off the sponge itself.

-The easiest way to do this is to get a garden house with a sprayer and use the “pressure wash” or “jet” setting, or something close to it.
+The easiest way to do this is to get a garden house with a sprayer.
+Use the “pressure wash” or “jet” setting, or something close to it.
 You’re looking for a straight stream of water that comes out with high pressure.

 Spray your sponge up and down until the slimy feeling has gone away.
-There’s no reason to be super persnickety doing this because you’re going to use your sponge in the water later anyway and the sap won’t harm you.
+There’s no reason to be super persnickety doing this.
+You’re going to use your sponge in the water later anyway and the sap won’t harm you.

 But just get as much out as you can anyway so it’s one step completed.
 You’re also removing any extra dirt or plant particles while spraying the gourd.

 After you dry your luffa sponge, you’ve successfully harvested your luffa sponges!